carnager/rofi-pass/README.md

 UserName: MyUser
 URL http://my.url.foo
 ```
 * Auto Typing of more than one field.
-This expects numbered fields in password file:
+This expects a CustomOrder field in password file:
 ```
 foobarmysecurepassword
-1 UserName: MyUser
+UserName: MyUser
-2 SomeField: foobar
+SomeField: foobar
-3 AnotherField: barfoo
+AnotherField: barfoo
 URL http://my.url.foo
+CustomOrder: SomeField UserName AnotherField
 ```
 * Open URLs of entries with hotkey
 * Add new Entries to Password Storage